How To Request Abatement Of Penalties And Interest

 Appeal Of A Refusal To Abate Penalties

 In all instances you should exercise your right to appeal the IRS’ refusal to abate the penalties, as you really have nothing to lose by doing so.
 The IRS, contrary to what it may inform the public, does abate a large number of penalties every year.

 The IRS lists numerous situations in which penalties may not be imposed, all of them centering on reasonable cause.
 Although the IRC does not define “reasonable cause,” the IRS regulations indicate that reasonable cause exists if you exercised ordinary business care and prudence and were nevertheless unable to file the return or pay the tax within the prescribed time.

-With respect to having the IRS abate interest, the IRS will waive interest that is a result of certain errors or delays caused by IRS employees.
 To request abatement, complete and submit Form 843, Claim for Refund and Request for Abatement.

 Contact Our Knowledgeable Tax Attorney

 For a free confidential consultation with an experienced tax lawyer, call Levins Tax Law, at 866-485-7019 or email our law firm.
 Our law firm accepts American Express, Visa and Mastercard.
 We also have offices in Framingham and Boston.
 Besides Massachusetts, we represent clients across the United States.